1946 International Court of Justice judges election: Further votes

 At the second vote, Mr Winiarski obtained an absolute majority of votes in the Security Council, and no candidate could obtain an absolute majority of votes in the General Assembly.

 After the second vote, debates followed both in the Council and the Assembly, seeking to clarify the procedure to be followed.
 The Statute provided that if vacancies remain after the first meeting, the two organs proceed, again independently of one another, at a second meeting and, if necessary, a third meeting to elect candidates by further ballots for seats remaining vacant, the results again being compared after the required number of candidates have obtained an absolute majority in each organ.
 If after the third meeting, one or more seats still remain unfilled, the General Assembly and the Security Council may form a joint conference consisting of six members, three appointed by each organ.
 This joint conference may, by an absolute majority, agree upon one name for each seat still vacant and submit the name for the respective acceptance of the General Assembly and the Security Council.

-The discussion therefore arose as to whether each round of voting should count as one meeting, or whether several rounds of voting may be held at one meeting - in other words, whether the next round of voting at each body would constitute the third meeting following which a joint conference could be formed.
+The discussion therefore arose as to whether each round of voting should count as one meeting, or whether several rounds of voting may be held at one meeting – in other words, whether the next round of voting at each body would constitute the third meeting following which a joint conference could be formed.

 The General Assembly proceeded on the understanding that each round of voting is a separate meeting.
-At its third vote, Mr Klaestad received an absolute majority of votes.
+At its third vote, Mr Klæstad received an absolute majority of votes.

 The Security Council proceeded on the opposite understanding and took a third vote without the candidature of Mr Winiarski, who had obtained an absolute majority at the second vote.
-Mr Klaestad received an absolute majority of votes and was declared elected.
+Mr Klæstad received an absolute majority of votes and was declared elected.

 The Assembly then discussed whether a joint conference was to be formed, but decided to go on with the fourth round of voting.
 Mr Winiarski obtained an absolute majority of votes.
 The Security Council then proceeded on its fourth round of voting and confirmed an absolute majority of votes in favour of Mr Winiarski who was thus also elected.

 In future elections, this procedure would be streamlined in order to avoid this sort of confusion.